 Yes, that can still exist but it doesn’t have to be a mandatory hurdle.
 For venues that want to keep communicating with customers, GlobalReach can offer that within-session messaging – the user can still get on seamlessly but messages about accepting T&Cs offers or news can be sent as a system message – not as a hurdle to get online.

-As operators and IDPs enable their users to use OpenRoaming then this can bring footfall to venues, increased dwell time, and opportunities to sell core products and services.
+As operators and IDPs enable their users to use WBA OpenRoaming to bring footfall to venues, increased dwell time, and opportunities to sell core products and services.
 What’s more, there is an emerging opportunity to trade anonymised analytics between IDP and venue Wi-Fi owners to benefit both parties (with GDPR rules) around footfall analytics and other measures to maximise the customer experience of the venue.

-Benefits for ‘carpeted’ enterprise (offices, visitor centres, operational buildings).
+Benefits for ‘carpeted’ enterprises (offices, visitor centres, operational buildings).

 By connecting the Wi-Fi authentication mechanism to the company’s Active Directory, then adds, moves and changes can flow through to enable authorised users to access the Wi-Fi.
 GlobalReach manages identities using an anonymous and secure CUI (Chargeable User Identity).
 The identity verification is performed by the IDP and Global Reach enforces the policy accordingly (without access to the individual’s information).

-OpenRoaming radically reduces the time to onboard new roaming partners or venues from many months to hours or even minutes.
-In this way, the number of venues will grow exponentially from the hundred today to thousands and even millions globally.
+WBA OpenRoaming radically reduces the time to onboard new roaming partners or venues from many months to hours or even minutes.
+In this way, the number of venues will grow exponentially from a hundred today to thousands and even millions globally.

 Wi-Fi roaming can emerge from its Cinderella-like position to rival mobile roaming and come to the ball, as the way users move seamlessly from one network to another.
 Wi-Fi already carries more than 70% of the world’s mobile data traffic, it’s about time we adopted a methodology that matches the way we lead our lives and roam without friction.